 We began attending groups within the church- Bible study groups, hiking groups, community service groups, etc. I clearly began to see the way these individuals live.
 It is not a superficial knowledge that drives them.
 It is not a duty or obligation.
 It is a relationship.
-Look, these people are in deep, undeniable relationships with Christ.
-They have zero judgment.
+These people are in deep, undeniable relationships with Christ.
+They have zero judgment toward others.
 They are not brain-washed.
 They are intelligent, wise, and beautiful individuals who know the real thing when they see it.
 They aren’t “Bible thumpers” with their heads in the clouds.
 They are some of the most authentic individuals I have ever met.
 They do not claim perfection, and they only boast in Christ.
 The seed of resentment began to disappear from my heart.
 From these relationships I was motivated to repair relationships from the past, and dig out the root of bitterness that had entangled me so deeply.
 I began to crave the fellowship of other believers.
 I began to desire that freedom that comes with worship.
 The doubt began to wither away.

 Sunday after Sunday we went back to this Church.
 Each time, my heart was softened.
 Each time I opened my Bible I grew more and more enamored with Him.
 I began praying again, thanking God.
 I thanked him for his faithfulness, for his future faithfulness too; I knew that He was going to be faithful, even if the doubts were still there, He was greater than them.

 During a particular worship service, I found myself overwhelmed in the best way.
 I felt enraptured by the Holy Spirit in a way that is nearly indescribable.
 This moment literally took my breath away.
 In the middle of worship that still, small voice in my heart that I had not heard for so long said, I’m here, I’ve got you.
 It was not my emotions speaking- This was undeniably the Holy Spirit.

 Whatever doubt had been there was replaced.
 It was replaced with a fire, love, passion, desire, yearning, and an assurance of the One True Living God.